 4. Recommend books on BookBub

-Making a recommendation on BookBub boosts your visibility to the community of enthusiastic power readers visiting BookBub, giving you exposure to both current fans and potential new readers.
+Making a recommendation on BookBub can boost your visibility to the community of enthusiastic power readers visiting BookBub, giving you exposure to both current fans and potential new readers.

-Your recommendations can also help you gain new followers.
-We want to encourage our readers to follow authors who are active on our platform, so we highlight notable recommendations by authors on our website, on our reader blog, and in weekly recommendation emails to our members.
-Also, authors who recommend are more likely to appear in our suggested author algorithms throughout BookBub’s platform.
+In addition to engaging your current followers, your recommendations can also help you gain new followers.
+We want to encourage our readers to follow authors who are active on our platform, so authors who recommend books are more likely to appear in our suggested author algorithms throughout BookBub’s platform.
+For example, after a user posts a review of a book, we’ll encourage them to follow other authors who recommended the same book.
 This exposure can introduce you to new readers, and if they enjoy your recommendations, they may follow you to learn more about both the books you’re reading and the books you write.
-You can now also easily share your recommendations on social media!
+You can also easily share your recommendations on social media!

 5. Invite your existing community to follow you